 Asurion Australia seeks to measure the success of the actions it is taking to reduce the risk of modern slavery in its operations and supply chain.
 It currently does this both through the audit framework mentioned earlier in this statement as well as through an enterprise risk management framework that has been established in Australia.
+In 2021, Asurion Australia has continued to enhance its risk management framework including through additional risk reporting mechanisms.

-Additionally, Asurion Australia holds quarterly Risk & Compliance Committee meetings, attended by the Board and senior management of Asurion Australia.
-Matters monitored through this committee include Asurion Australia's regulatory compliance risk and remediation practices, work health and safety matters and program partner risks.
-Going forward, Asurion Australia will enhance its discussions on supplier risks and the effectiveness of actions taken to minimise those risks.
+Asurion Australia holds quarterly Risk & Compliance Committee meetings, attended by the Board and senior management of Asurion Australia.
+Matters monitored through this committee include Asurion Australia's regulatory compliance risk and remediation practices, workplace health and safety matters and program partner risks.
+Asurion Australia continues to enhance its discussions on supplier risks and the effectiveness of actions taken to minimise those risks.
+Asurion's Global supplier compliance team also continues to update its due diligence practices and supplier audit requirements by keeping informed and abreast of the relevant laws in each jurisdiction it operates in and receiving ongoing feedback from auditors.